This guidance should be read in conjunction with the maternity leave policy.

-Confirming the return date
+Confirming their return date

 Prior to the expected return date you should confirm arrangements with the employee, including how any annual leave may be used.
-The expectation is that 52 weeks leave are taken unless an earlier return date is indicated.
+The expectation is that 52 weeks leave are taken, unless an earlier return date is indicated.

 Returning earlier than expected

-If the member of staff decides to return to work earlier than had initially been agreed, they will need to give you and your HR Advisor at least 8 weeks’ notice in writing of the new return date.
-By not doing so, the University could decide to postpone their return for up to 8 weeks or until their maternity leave entitlement comes to an end.
+If the member of staff decides to return to work earlier than had initially been agreed, they will need to give you and your HR Advisor at least eight weeks’ notice in writing of the new return date.
+By not doing so, the University could decide to postpone their return for up to eight weeks or until their maternity leave entitlement comes to an end.
 If appropriate, you will need to consult with the member of staff who is covering the maternity leave and inform them of the early return of the post holder.
 Please contact your HR Advisor for further guidance if this is the case.

-Supporting the return to work
+Supporting their return to work

-- Agreeing new objectives - these may need to be modified to ease the member of staff back into the workplace.
+- agreeing new objectives – these may need to be modified to ease the member of staff back into the workplace

-- Consider temporary flexible working arrangements if appropriate.
+- consider temporary flexible working arrangements if appropriate

 If your member of staff decides not to return to work